 Bead garland.
 Farmhouse beads.
 Wood bead garland.
 Not sure what you call them at your house, but I’m digging them at mine.

 I’ve been stalking the hashtags on Insta to see how all these cute design gals are styling their wooden bead strings and I can’t get enough.
 I’m now convinced that my tablescape is naked without them.
 My tiered tray is incomplete if I don’t string them through my faux florals.
 My decorative jug is unfinished without a scarf of beads stylishly draped across its curves.
 My holiday tablescape is naked without a seasonal garland to set it off.

 I’m hooked, and I must have them in every color.
 The problem is, you can’t find them in every color.
 So I did what every good crafter does, I set out to dye unfinished beads to the colors I need to make my own color co-ordinated farmhouse beads.
 They don’t look that difficult.
 A string of colored beads with tassels on the ends.
 Easy, peasy right?

 I couldn’t find the wood beads already colored in the size that I wanted (18mm), so I ordered unfinished wooden beads from Amazon.

 My first go around with making these, I decided to try staining the beads, and painting the beads.
 Spoiler alert: staining worked best.
 Here’s a video of my method, or if you prefer to read, continue below.

-Here’s the method that worked for me.
+Here’s one of the methods that worked for me.
 (The better one comes a little further down, but this is a good option to mix in) I used some take out containers or an old baking dish and wooden cooking skewers to set up my bead coloring station.